Wednesday, December 10, 2025

 Multi-channel video, archival prints, and objects

-These visual narratives are inspired by the power and imagination of my grandmother and the women of her time in the region where my family's roots are found.
+The visual narrative is inspired by the power and imagination of my grandmother and the women of her time in the region where my family's roots belong.
 The experiences I see of them in some of my memories reflect a kind of guardianship.
 Although I did not see any clear manifestation of women's autonomy or empowerment among them, they nevertheless created their own world centred on work, knowledge, and everyday life within the family and social circle.
 They were the rulers and guardians of that realm.
 Although the narrative is not a direct account of the life or work of any individual, it is a blend of memory and imagination, where an attempt is made to piece together fragmented narratives through images and stories.

 In this work, I have gone to that village, following my roots, and retold the memories and events of my grandmother and the women of that time.
-In this narrative, Rokeya Sakhawat Hossain’s story, titled "Sultana's Dream", written in 1905, served as an inspiration.
-I have fictionalised the memories of my relatives with the science fiction and fantasy of Sultana's Dream.
+In this narrative, Rokeya Sakhawat Hossain’s story, titled "Sultana's Dream'', written in 1905, served as an inspiration.
+I have fictionalised the memories of my relatives in science fiction and fantasy. of Sultana's Dream.

 Installation view video still